 For the purposes of Annexes III and IV as well as this Annex, ‘deposits’ shall be deposits as defined in the Table of Part 2 of Annex II to the ECB BSI Regulation.

 ‘Debt securities issued’ shall be debt instruments issued as securities by the institution that are not deposits, as defined in the Table of Part 2 of Annex II to the ECB BSI Regulation.
+Crypto-assets issued by an institution that meet the definition of ‘financial liabilities’ in accordance with the applicable accounting framework shall be conventionally reported as ‘debt securities issued’.

 ‘Other financial liabilities’ shall include all financial liabilities other than derivatives, short positions, deposits and debt securities issued.